-You know it’s time to get serious about looking for work, but you’re having trouble getting over the first hurdle: The first word of your cover letter and resume.
+You know it’s time toabout looking for work, but you’re having trouble getting over the first hurdle: The first word of your cover letter and resume.

 With your resume, you’ve gotten about as far as your name and contact information.
 And your cover letter opens nicely with: “Dear Potential Employer.”
 But beyond that, in both cases, you’re locked in a staring contest with a blank page.
 And you’re afraid the blank page might be winning.